jetstash/jetstash-connect/README.md

 ## installation

 Install as a WordPress plugin by [downloading](https://github.com/jetstash/jetstash-connect/archive/master.zip) or cloning the project as a submodule.
+If it is installed as an uploaded zip it currently needs to be renamed to jetstash-connect.php.
+See issue [#13](https://github.com/jetstash/jetstash-connect/issues/13).

 ## usage